September 12, 2019 - by

 Chapter 2: How to Run Facebook Ads that actually convert: A step-by-step guide on how to get set up with different types of Facebook ads.

-Facebook’s staggering 1.32 billion average daily active users makes it the unprecedented most popular social media.
+Facebook’s staggering 1.32 billion average daily active users make it the unprecedented most popular social media.
 Its enormous popularity is a hub of rich audience activities which makes it the top-most social media platform with best ROI according to seasoned and successful social media advertisers.

 Advertising on Facebook also offers eCommerce businesses with many opportunities for traffic and sales.
 In a study exploring the effectiveness of social media for Shopify stores, Facebook dominated as a source of social traffic (63%) and with the highest conversion rate (1.85%).